Install Instructions for 76-1014

 Step 47

 Disconnect the wire harness connector from the EGR bypass valve located by the passenger side of the cylinder head.
-To disconnect the harness connector, first slide the red locking clip, then depress the retaining tab and remove the connector from the sensor.
+To disconnect the harness connector, first slide the red locking clip, then depress the retaining tab and remove the connector from the bypass valve.

 Step 48